adityapal0807/MLH-Fellowship-Codebase/README.md

 Billions of dollars in unsold fashion inventory, leading to waste and revenue loss.

 ## Solution
 AI-driven insights for optimized pricing, brand perception, and customer-centric strategies.
+It performs automated scrapping of data from multiple e-commerce sites such as myantra , amazon and pulls data and leverages AI agents to such as Price Premium Agent , Social Media Analyser Agent , Price Perception Agents etc to give best price and analytics as solution offering to brands.
+This process earlier took dayas and teams efforts which is now reduced to minutes.

 ![Decalist Banner](1.png)
 ![Decalist Banner](2.png)